monalabs/mona-sdk/README.md

   (default value: 3).
 - MONA_SDK_WAIT_TIME_FOR_AUTHENTICATION_RETRIES_SEC - Number of seconds to wait between
   every authentication retry (default value: 2).

-Another easy way to set these variables is to pass them to the client constructor as follows:
+Another way to control these behaviors is to pass the relevant arguments to the client constructor as follows (the environment variables are used as defaults for these arguments):
 ```
 my_mona_client = Client(
     api_key,